FAQs- What you need to know

 If you have a concern about your health or the appropriateness of colon hydrotherapy for you, you should consult your physician or licensed healthcare practitioner.
 Contraindications include, but may not be limited to recent colon, rectal or abdominal surgery, congestive heart failure, intestinal perforations, carcinoma of the rectum, fissures or fistula, severe hemorrhoids, abdominal hernia, renal insufficiency, first or last trimester of pregnancy and cirrhosis of the liver.
 Professionally administered colon hydrotherapy is otherwise very safe.

 6. Is there any possibility of bacterial or viral contamination from prior use of the colon hydrotherapy equipment?

 At Azisa we use disposable, sterile rectal nozzles.
-The use of sterile disposables coupled with the implementation of a 7 multi-stage sanitation protocol with EPA registered disinfectants leaves no danger of contamination.
+The use of sterile disposables coupled with the implementation of a seven multi-stage sanitation protocol with EPA registered disinfectants leaves no danger of contamination.

 7. How long does a session take?

-Actual session time is about 30-40 minutes, but you should plan on about 1 ½ hours for your first consultation with session.
+Actual session time is about 30-40 minutes, but you should plan on about 1 ½ hour for your first consultation with the session.

 8. Does having a menstrual period at the time of a colon hydrotherapy session have any effect on the experience?